 The shift of the velocity curves for up/down and down/up domain walls is larger when a dusting layer of Ta is inserted between Co and the top Pt layer, indicating the increase of the DMI strength.
-The interfacial DMI constants extracted from the $H_{DMI}$ fields are $D_{s}\approx$-0.2~pJ/m for t$_{Ta}$=0.16~nm and $D_{s}\approx$-0.33~pJ/m for t$_{Ta}$=0.32~nm.
+The interfacial DMI constants extracted from the $\mu_0H_{DMI}$ fields are $D_{s}\approx$-0.2~pJ/m for t$_{Ta}$=0.16~nm and $D_{s}\approx$-0.33~pJ/m for t$_{Ta}$=0.32~nm.
 Referring for simplicity to the Fert and Levy 3-site indirect exchange mechanism \cite{Levy1980}, the increase of the DMI strength in the presence of the Ta dusting layer suggests that the DMI at the top Co interface decreases when a Co-Pt-Co triangle of atoms is substituted by a Co-Ta-Co triangle at the interface.
-This can then explain the increase of effective DMI and its variation with the Ta layer thickness.
-If we assume that the interfacial DMI at the bottom Pt/Co interface is around $D_{s}\approx$-1.3~pJ/m as we found for our previous samples grown in the same conditions \cite{Chaves2019}, the contribution of the top Co interface in Pt/Co/Ta(0.32)/Pt is expected to be $D_{s}\approx$+1~pJ/m, to be compared with $D_{s}\approx$+1.2~pJ/m for the top interface in Pt/Co/Pt.
+This can then explain the increase of the effective DMI and its variation with the Ta layer thickness.
+If we assume that the interfacial DMI at the bottom Pt/Co interface is around $D_{s}\approx$-1.3~pJ/m, as we found for our previous samples grown in the same conditions \cite{Chaves2019}, the contribution of the top Co interface in Pt/Co/Ta(0.32)/Pt is expected to be $D_{s}\approx$+1~pJ/m, to be compared with $D_{s}\approx$+1.2~pJ/m for the top interface in Pt/Co/Pt.
 Although we are unable to quantify the ratio of Pt-Co and Ta-Co bonds at the top Co interface, this result infers a strong decrease of the DMI of the Co/Ta interface, with respect to the Co/Pt.
 This is in agreement with the results recently reported by Park et al. \cite{Park2018} for Pt/Co/Ta trilayers.

-In Pt/Co/Au, the $\mu_{0}H_{DMI}$ field is much larger than in the previous samples ($\approx$200~mT) and corresponds to a DMI constant of $D_{s}\approx $ -1.03~pJ/m, similar to that found in Ref.~\cite{Park2018,Hrabec2019}, in which the layers exhibited a better crystallinity than our textured poly-crystalline samples.
+In Pt/Co/Au, the $\mu_{0}H_{DMI}$ field is much larger than in the previous samples ($\approx$200~mT) and corresponds to a DMI constant of $D_{s}\approx $ -1.03~pJ/m, somehow larger than those quoted in Refs.~\cite{Park2018,Hrabec2019}, in which the layers exhibited a better crystallinity than our textured poly-crystalline samples.
 With the arguments developed before, we expect that $D_{s} \approx $+0.3~pJ/m at the Co/Au interface.
 The lower values of $D_{s}$ with respect to previous works points out that the DMI strength is intimately related the morphology of the interfaces.